 - Trust = Customer Loyalty

-Why Should You Monitor your Website?
+Why Should You Be Monitoring your Website Uptime?

 Reliability in ecommerce depends a lot on uptime; your website has to convey stability by being accessible to end users.
 Being accessible means a few things:

 - Concise content and documentation